 Vietnam is an essential stop for most people who are backpacking across Southeast Asia.
-If you want a destination where your money will go far, and where you can get access to jungles, history, beaches, and gorgeous natural areas with ease, then Vietnam is an excellent choice.
+If you want a destination where your money will go far, that has a rich history, and where you can get access to jungles, beaches, and gorgeous natural areas with ease, then this is an excellent choice.

 Vietnam is also very special when it comes to food.
-It’s interesting to see the way that it changes from region to region, and yet how cheap and delicious it is, and generally healthy too!
+Itโs interesting to see the way that the cuisine changes from region to region โ and yet how cheap and delicious it is, and generally healthy too!

 Ho Chi Minh City